ethereum/go-ethereum/docs/_legacy/Creating-your-own-Ethereum-apps-using-Eth-go.md

 **This page is heavily outdated**

-The modular nature of Go and the Ethereum Go implementation, [eth-go](https://github.com/ethereum/eth-go), make it very easy to build your own Ethereum native applications.
+The modular nature of Go and the Ethereum Go implementation make it very easy to build your own Ethereum native applications.

 This post will cover the minimal steps required to build an native Ethereum application.

-Ethereum comes with a global config found in the [ethutil](https://github.com/ethereum/eth-go/tree/master/ethutil) package.
+Ethereum comes with a global config found in the ethutil package.
 The global config requires you to set a base path to store it's files (database, settings, etc).

 ```go
 func main() {